 Like it or not, traditional media is going the way of the dinosaur.
 Modern technology allows people to connect and consume information anywhere on handheld devices.
 It is now standard practice for the average person to browse the web, post on social media and watch TV shows & movies, all on their mobile devices.
 This gives marketers and political consultants a huge amount of personalization and targeting power.
 Make no mistake, this is a power can be used to make kings by those who wield it… Is this starting to sound like the opening to an episode of “Game of Thrones?”

-President Obama had a top notch digital team and strategy.
-He was able to comfortably win in both 2008 and 2012 with the help of top notch digital talent.
-The Obama campaign employed a lot of young, intelligent and talented people.
+President Obama was able to comfortably win in both 2008 and 2012 with the help of top notch digital talent.
+The Obama campaign employed a lot of young, intelligent and knowledgable people.
 These people understood the digital landscape and how to leverage technology to micro-target voters across the country.
 By using modern digital advertising tools and data sets, they were able to target very specific political messaging to individual voters in different voting districts.

 The campaign also utilized a numerical scoring system for ranking voters.
 This system was created to gauge how likely a person was to vote and what types of issues would influence their decision.
 Armed with this information Obama’s digital marketing team could show these voters highly targeted ads that spoke to their politics.
 You can read the full story here.

 This new digital ecosystem allowed Obama’s team to rely heavily on forms of micro-targeting enabled by the digital advertising ecosystem.
 This network of DSP’s, exchanges and data providers has been used by digital brand marketers since the early 2000’s but was foreign to politics.
 Political consultants can now match up voter registration info with online data points.
 Some examples being – what a person reads, buys, where they get their news online, etc. Paring this data with voter registration roles allows political campaigns to show invidvidual voters ads with specific messages that have been directly tailored to appeal to their views.